 However, it’s not all bad.
 If you’re a busy person and like to prepare your lunches and meals in advance, then a larger capacity might actually help.
 You can still use this to cook smaller meals as well, but for that maybe you would prefer a cheaper and smaller slow cooker.
 Either way, in general some people won’t need a slow cooker this big.
 You can even get slow cookers as small as 1.5L!
 More commonly you’ll find 2.5L or 3.5L, though.

-On the other hand, an excellent work around is simply getting a cheap Timer Plug (Find One Here).
+On the other hand, an excellent work around is simply getting a cheap Timer Plug (Find a UK version here; US version here; EU version here).
 That way, you can plug it in, switch it on and set a duration.
 Simple, but an inbuilt timer would be preferred.

 If you’re cooking single meals for yourself or 2-3 people, there are smaller alternatives.
 Additionally, much like many slow cookers it doesn’t come with a timer.

 Considering all of the above, here is my Overall Product Rating: I give this The Healthy Ronin’s Mark of Approval with a 9/10.

 Get Your Very Own Slow Cooker by Clicking Here.
 (Maybe you’ll grab it before the price goes up)!